 At the market there are also a small number of food trucks.
 The Italian Cultural Centre kitchen also usually has a stall selling homemade pasta or other Italian cuisine.
 Tables and chairs are set up for people to enjoy their dinners and other refreshments at.

 In the past there have also been similar markets in July and August.
 In 2019, however, there was only the June event in the summer.
-In 2020 there will be no summer market at all (or at least that’s what we’ve been told).
+In 2020 there was no summer market at all.
+2021 details are to be confirmed.

 December 4th Market